kugaoyang/EGL/_pages/about.md

 News
 ======
-* 07/2022: Two papers are conditionally accepted by [TNNLS](https://cis.ieee.org/publications/t-neural-networks-and-learning-systems) and [CSCW 2022](https://cscw.acm.org/2022/), stay tuned :)
+* 08/2022: One paper about explanation supervsion has been accepted by [CSCW 2022](https://cscw.acm.org/2022/)!
+Paper, code, as well as our human-labeled explanation data are now available at Github [here](https://github.com/YuyangGao/GRADIA)!
 * 06/2022: Serve as the Independent Reviewer for journals [TNNLS](https://cis.ieee.org/publications/t-neural-networks-and-learning-systems) and [TKDD](https://dl.acm.org/journal/tkdd).
 * 05/2022: Our new work on robust visual explanation supervision has been accepted by [KDD 2022](https://kdd.org/kdd2022/index.html)!
 Paper, code, as well as our human-labeled explanation data are now available at Github [here](https://github.com/YuyangGao/RES)!
 * 03/2022: Serve as the PC member for [KDD 2022](https://kdd.org/kdd2022/).